Koltay/osuEscape/README.md

  These features are currently only available on osu! standard but not osu! lazer

- - **Global Toggle Key:**
+ - **Global Hotkey for Toggling osu!
+Connection:**
- > Toggle the connection using the F6 Key (Changeable, supports multiple modifier keys)
+ > Toggle the connection using the F6 Key (Default), it also supports multiple modifier keys, e.g. Ctrl, Shift, Alt)

  - **Score Details/ Map Details display**
- > Displays the current osu! score data in-game without toggling the scoreboard
+ > Displays the current osu! score data without toggling the in-game scoreboard

  - **Auto Submission:**
  > After players hit the last note of the beatmap, *"full combo"* score meeting the requirement would be submitted

+ *Dropping slider ends still count as a "full combo" score

  > The score would be submitted to the server while players are on the results screen

  - **Auto Blocking:**

  > Automatically disconnect players from the server after uploading the recent score (API needed)

  > Auto blocking also avoid uploading other scores by the players

- *Dropping slider ends still count as a "full combo" score
+ > Scores that are not submitted will keep trying to submit, it is recommended to restart osu! after submitting the score you want in order to cancel the unneeded scores**

+ > osu! client with lots of score submission attempts would cause latency, it is recommended to restart osu! per hour of osu! session**

  - **Refresh rate slider:**

  > This slider determines the frequency on updating osu! score's statistics

- > As for users who use automatic connection/ disconnection, it is recommended to set the refresh rate as 100 (50 is the fastest)
+ > As for users who use automatic connection/ disconnection, it is recommended to set the refresh rate to 100 or below

- > As for users who have issues on osu! latency, it is recommended to set the refresh rate to more than 250
+ > As for users who have issues on osu! latency, it is recommended to set the refresh rate to more than 250 or above

 ## API Usage